quux00/mybatis-koans/README.md

 Anyone that wants to use the previous Eclipse / ant-centric version of the koans can still get them from the repo.
 I've tagged that last commit with `koans-v1`.
 You can revert to that version by cloning the current repo and then checking out the tag:

-    git checkout tags/koans-v1
+    git checkout tags/koans-v1 -b koans-v1

-**CHECK THIS**
-  >> This might result in detached head, if so, see: http://stackoverflow.com/a/792030/871012
+You need to include the -b switch to create a new named branch, otherwise you will be in "detached HEAD state", which is never fun.

 *One caution*: any new koans will not be added to this version/setup of the repo, although you could add them yourself.